nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 const bootstrap: MashroomPortalAppPluginBootstrapFunction = (element, portalAppSetup, clientServices) => {
     ReactDOM.render(<App appConfig={portalAppSetup.appConfig} messageBus={clientServices.messageBus}/>, element);
+    // Or ReactDOM:hydrate() if this is a Hybrid App and a ssrBootstrap is configured

     return {
         willBeRemoved: () => {
             ReactDOM.unmountComponentAtNode(portalAppHostElement);
-        }
+        },
+        updateAppConfig: (appConfig) => {
+            // Implement if dynamic app config should be possible }
     };
 };